marjolaine-altitude/zaius-dynamic-grid/README.md

 show_product_name | boolean | Set to `true` to display the product name. show_price | boolean | Set to `true` to display the product price.
 If the product is currently on sale, the original price will be ~~strikethrough~~  and the discounted price will appear next in orange. show_qty | boolean | Set the value to `true` to display a stock alert message.
 If the product quantity is 3 or less, the messge `Only X in stock` (`Plus que X en stock`).
 If the product is out of stock, it will show `Out of stock` (`Épuisé`).
+custom_order | boolean |  If `true` it will display product in the order declared in `sku_order_array`.
+sku_order_array | array | Place skus in the order you want the product to show on you newsletter, separated by a comma.

 ![Dynamic grid example](dynamic-grid-example.png)